 How long do I have to file a claim?

 The statute of limitations is three years for a bus accident claim in New York, unless you are filing against a municipality.
 If that is the case, you will have a significantly shorter time in which to file.
 Regardless of who you are filing against, your best course of action is to seek legal counsel right away.
-This will give your attorneys the opportunity to investigate the bus accident and collect evidence while it is still fresh.
+This will give your bus accident attorneys the opportunity to investigate the bus accident and collect evidence while it is still fresh.

 Will my medical bills be covered?